Tokha

 Tokha (टोखा) is a municipality in Kathmandu District in Bagmati Province of Nepal established 2 December 2014 by merging the former Village development committees Dhapasi, Jhor Mahankal, Gongabu, Tokha Chandeshwari and Tokha Saraswati.
 The municipality derives its name from the historical town of Tokha (current ward 2 and 3).

 Etymology

 Tokha comes from two Newari words Tu, meaning 'sugarcane' and Khya meaning 'field'.
 Tokha is known for its production of chaku, a delicacy made from raw sugarcane juice.

 Population

-Tokha has a total population of 99,032 according to 2011 Nepal census.
+Tokha has a total population of 99,032 according to the 2011 Nepal census.
 There are 25,561 families in the municipality.
 The total male population is 48,323 and the female population is 50,909.
 The population of the municipality grew to 133,755 at the 2021 Nepal census.
 Around 99.4% of the residents were Nepali citizens and 91.1% were literate in 2021.

 Governance

 Tokha was created as a municipality on 2 December 2014 after merging Dhapasi, Jhor Mahankal, Gongabu, Tokha Chandeshwari and Tokha Saraswati.
 Since 2017, Tokha has been divided into 11 wards.
 Each ward has four ward members, two male members, one female member and one minority member, and one ward chairperson who are elected for a five-year term.
 The municipality is headed by a directly elected mayor.
 Prakash Adhikari was the first directly elected mayor of the municipality, elected in May 2017.
 The current municipal council has 36 members from Nepal Communist Party and 21 members from Nepali Congress.